digital-earths-global-hackathon/scientific-scope/content/models/icon.md

 - Relative vorticity in the atmosphere (rva) in 1/s, a 3d field on 3 pressure levels: 850, 500 and 300 hPa, 3-hourly, instantaneous
 - Energy content of the atmosphere in J/m2, 3-hourly, instantaneous
-  - egpvi: geopotential energy content
+  - `egpvi`: geopotential energy content
-  - einvi: internal energy content
+  - `einvi`: internal energy content
-  - ekhvi: horizontal kinetic energy content
+  - `ekhvi`: horizontal kinetic energy content
-  - ekvvi: vertical kinetic energy content
+  - `ekvvi`: vertical kinetic energy content
 - Tendencies of energy content of the atmosphere in J/m2/s, 3-hourly, time mean
-  - tend_egpdynvi: tendency of geopotential energy content due to dynamics
+  - `tend_egpdynvi`: tendency of geopotential energy content due to dynamics
-  - tend_eindynvi: tendency of internal energy content due to dynamics
+  - `tend_eindynvi`: tendency of internal energy content due to dynamics
-  - tend_eincldvi: tendency of internal energy content due to cloud microphysics
+  - `tend_eincldvi`: tendency of internal energy content due to cloud microphysics
-  - tend_einradvi: tendency of internal energy content due to radiation
+  - `tend_einradvi`: tendency of internal energy content due to radiation
-  - tend_eintmxvi: tendency of internal energy content due to turbulent mixing
+  - `tend_eintmxvi`: tendency of internal energy content due to turbulent mixing
-  - tend_ekhdynvi: tendency of horizontal kinetic energy content dynamics
+  - `tend_ekhdynvi`: tendency of horizontal kinetic energy content dynamics
-  - tend_ekvdynvi: tendency of vertical kinetic energy content due to dynamics
+  - `tend_ekvdynvi`: tendency of vertical kinetic energy content due to dynamics
 - Daily means of all fields
-  - **Restriction**: For 3d fields given on pressure level, until 2020-mm-dd these means are the average of the four 6-hourly instantaneous fields of a day.
-Only thereafter these time means include all model time steps of a day.
+  - **Restriction**: For 3d fields given on pressure level, until 2020-05-28 the daily means are the averages of the four 6-hourly instantaneous fields of a day.
+Only after 2020-05-28 the daily means include all model time steps of a day.

 #### Output base directory